maefae/reading-notes/class3.md

 - then hit enter

-Typing ls (list) into the terminal, you can see you have a new folder that is the same name of the repository. cd into your repo.
-It'll say git(main) which means it's tracking the saves and deletes of the repo. to see the **URL** of the repo, type: git remote -v
+Typing ls (list) into the terminal, you can see you have a new folder that is the same name of the repository.
+**cd** into your repo (ex: cd hello-world).
+It'll say git (main) which means it's tracking the saves and deletes of the repo.
+- to see the **URL** of the repo, type: git remote -v
+- typing ls, you should see the files within the repo (for ex: README file)

+# Gitflow:ACP (Add, Commit, Push)

-# Using Git Status
+## Using Git Status
 open vs code with: code .
 make a change, and save it.
-open the terminal and type git status it'll show red and it will convey the name of the project (README.md) so you need to type: git add README.md type git status again, and it will be green
+open the terminal and type git status it'll show red and it will convey the name of the project (README.md) so you need to type: git add README.md type git status again, and it will be green. if there are multiple files that are coming up read, you can type: git add . (which conveys you are adding all files).

 # Using Git Command
 finally, take that snapshot!